ARTICLES OF FAITH

 Article 7.
 Doctrine of the Church

-We believe that the Church is the body of Christ, all Christians everywhere.
+We believe that the Church is the body of Christ, this includes all Christians everywhere.

 We believe that the local church is an organized body of believers in Christ who statedly assemble to worship God and who sustain the ordinances of the Gospel.
 The local church does not exist in isolation; rather, those churches who believe and practice the Original Free Will Baptist faith and order join together to form a denominational church.
 Neither the local church nor the denominational church exists independent of the other.